 §Average smoking duration for current and past smokers only

 There was no statistical evidence that the effect of randomised vitamin E assignment on CLD risk was modified by age (p=0.86), smoking status (p=0.96), body mass index (p=0.25), multivitamin use (p=0.67), baseline asthma history (p=0.89), cholesterol ≥240 mg/dL (p=0.84), or by study aspirin assignment (p=0.19) (figure 3).
 Alcohol intake was borderline statistically significant (p=0.054) as a modifier of the effect of vitamin E on CLD, and women consuming one or more alcoholic drinks per day had the strongest vitamin E protective effect.
 In additional analyses, there was no evidence of effect modification by race, exercise frequency, hypertension, and baseline dietary intake of either vitamin E or C. For all models, controlling for randomised aspirin assignment did not alter the effect of vitamin E supplement assignment on CLD risk.
+An additional sensitivity analysis was conducted, censoring women who reported incident asthma from the CLD analysis; the association of vitamin E was similar with a 9% reduction in risk of CLD (HR 0.91, 95% CI: 0.81-1.03).

 DISCUSSION

 In this large, randomised, double-blind, placebo-controlled trial in apparently healthy women 600 IU of vitamin E on alternate days reduced the risk of self-reported newly diagnosed chronic lung disease by approximately 10%.
 There was no statistically significant difference in the magnitude of the effect of vitamin E by age, smoking status, randomised aspirin assignment, multivitamin use, or asthma history, and the protective effect was slightly stronger in women consuming > 1 drink/day.
+Randomised assignment to aspirin had no association with the risk of CLD.

-Two prior randomised trials investigated vitamin E supplementation in relation to lung outcomes, and both reported no effect of intervention.]
-In the Heart Protection Study (HPS) 20,536 adults aged 40-80 with prevalent coronary artery disease (CAD) were randomised to a combined intervention of 600 IUs of vitamin E, 250 mg vitamin C, and 20 mg -carotene or placebo daily for 5 years.]
+Two prior randomised trials investigated vitamin E supplementation in relation to lung outcomes, and both reported no effect of intervention.[16,17] In the Heart Protection Study (HPS) 20,536 adults aged 40-80 with prevalent coronary artery disease (CAD) were randomised to a combined intervention of 600 IUs of vitamin E, 250 mg vitamin C, and 20 mg -carotene or placebo daily for 5 years.[17]
 HPS differed from the WHS in important ways.
-HPS enroled participants with clinically diagnosed CAD, occlusive arterial disease, or diabetes and 75% of participants were men.]
+HPS enroled participants with clinically diagnosed CAD, occlusive arterial disease, or diabetes and 75% of participants were men.[17]
 WHS comprised women without cardiovascular disease history.
 Study duration (5 years in HPS vs. 10 yrs in WHS) and supplement formulation (HPS, combined supplement vs. WHS, vitamin E alone) also differed.
-Finally, the outcomes in HPS, death due to respiratory illness, and COPD or asthma-related hospitalizations differed from the WHS, which investigated incidence of chronic lung disease diagnosis.]
+Finally, the outcomes in HPS, pulmonary function measured by spirometry, death due to respiratory illness, and COPD or asthma-related hospitalizations differed from the WHS, which investigated incidence of chronic lung disease diagnosis.[17]

-In the Alpha-tocopherol Beta-carotene Cancer Prevention Study (ATBC) 29,133 male cigarette smokers aged 50-69 were randomised to receive 50 mg vitamin E and/or 20 mg -carotene or placebo daily for 4 years.]
-ATBC differed substantially from the WHS in the supplement studied, the trial duration and the population studied.]
+In the Alpha-tocopherol Beta-carotene Cancer Prevention Study (ATBC) 29,133 male cigarette smokers aged 50-69 were randomised to receive 50 mg vitamin E and/or 20 mg -carotene or placebo daily for 4 years.[16]
+ATBC differed substantially from the WHS in the supplement studied, the trial duration and the population studied.[16]
 ATBC reported no effect of vitamin E on COPD-related symptoms, a substantially different endpoint than incidence of chronic lung disease diagnosis.